CodeSante/medical-wordlist/README.md

 Contributions are welcome to advance this project and create a comprehensive taxonomy of medicine in the future (using wikidata-taxonomy).
 If you would like to contribute, please follow these steps:

-- Fork the repository and create a new branch for your contribution.
+- Fork the repository.
+- Create your SPARQL request using **launcher-sparql-query.py**.
 - Add the new medical keywords to the appropriate language file(s).
+- Update general wordlist using **generate-wordlist-txt.sh**.
 - Create a pull request.

 We appreciate any contributions to this project.